 - Access: Partially accessible, beware of unstable structures.

-The abandoned Saint-Florentin train station is another popular urbex site in Yonne.
+The abandoned Saint-Florentin train station is another popular urban exploration site in the Yonne region.
 Closed for decades, this station offers an ideal setting for explorers and photographers.

 Site Features